industria-elearning/workplace-local_forum_ai/README.md

    Scroll to the “Datacurso Forum AI” section.
 Here, you can:

    - Enable the AI integration for this forum.
+   - Enable AI response in the message initial.
+   - Allowed roles for AI responses.
    - Enable AI response review, which requires teacher approval before posting AI responses.
    - Give the AI ​​extra directions